pone-software/strawb_package/docs/LRZ_Readme.md

 ### Jupyter Notebook

-A jupyter notebook server is running on the straw-lrz-vm at port 8080.
+A jupyter notebook server is running on the `STRAW-LRZ-VM` at port 8080.
 To use it, on your computer:
 1. open a tunnel from your computer: `ssh -L 8080:localhost:8080 <name_of_the_vm>` and leave the terminal open incl. the ssh connection.
 1. open http://localhost:8080 in the browser, PW: `strawb`